QIWI-API/payments-docs/payments_en.html.md

 406 | Not Acceptable -- You requested a format that isn't json.
 410 | Gone -- The resource requested has been removed from our servers.
 429 | Too Many Requests -- You're requesting too many payments.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
+If response body is empty, repeat the request with the same parameters.
+If the body is non-empty, make [payment status request](#payment_status)/[invoice status request](#invoice_get).
+502 | Bad Gateway - No connection to service
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.